-- b.
-If, due to unforeseen circumstances the times noted above are not sufficient, the respective division commander will notify the PMU, in writing via a Memorandum (SO-212), that more time will be needed. - i.
+- If, due to unforeseen circumstances the times noted above are not sufficient, the respective division commander will notify the PMU, in writing via a Memorandum (SO-212), that more time will be needed. - i.
 The Memorandum (SO-212) will explain in detail why the extra time is needed. - ii.
-The Memorandum (SO-212) will be attached to the Property Evidence Record (SO-258) by the PMU when the property/evidence is finally submitted and will be retained with the Property Evidence Record SO-258. - 6.
-A HCSO Incident Report will be required each time a Property Evidence Record (SO-258) is completed. - a.
+The Memorandum (SO-212) will be attached to the Property Evidence Record (SO-258) by the PMU when the property/evidence is finally submitted and will be retained with the Property Evidence Record SO-258. - A HCSO Incident Report will be required each time a Property Evidence Record (SO-258) is completed. - a.
 For Part 1 Crimes, a HCSO Incident Report will be completed by the end of the employee's tour of duty. - b.
 For non-Part 1 Crimes, the employee will submit the property prior to the end of the tour of duty, complete the proper Property Evidence Record (SO-258) and will complete a HCSO Incident Report prior to the conclusion of the next day. - 7.
 Thoroughly inspect and record all items.
 Example: "Black duffle bag with miscellaneous clothing" is not acceptable. - a.
 This instruction imposes some discretion since many items have little monetary value or no evidentiary value and a detailed, individual description is not necessary.
 The intent is to ensure that no important items are missed by not searching thoroughly, and that all valuable and evidentiary items are recorded separately and in detail. - 8.
 Property Evidence Record (SO-258) Completion and Property Packaging - a.
 Refer to the Evidence Submission Manual for further details on proper collection, packaging, and submission. - b.
 A known or approximate value must be entered for each submitted item. - i.
 "N/A," "0," or "Unknown" will not be accepted. - c.
-The chain of custody portion of the Property Evidence Record (SO-258) will be completed, with the date and time of the recovery, and each time an item is transferred from one person to another. - d.
-The member receiving the property will ensure that the description listed on the Property Evidence Record (SO-258) matches the inventory or description on the sealed package. - e.
-Any visible damage to property should be noted on the Property Evidence Record (SO-258). - f.
+The chain of custody portion of the Property Evidence Record (SO-258) will be completed, with the date and time of the recovery, and each time an item is transferred from one person to another. - When property items are rejected by the PMU, do not include the rejection locker on the chain of custody. - e.
+The member receiving the property will ensure that the description listed on the Property Evidence Record (SO-258) matches the inventory or description on the sealed package. - f.
+Any visible damage to property should be noted on the Property Evidence Record (SO-258). - g.
 The original Property Evidence Record (SO-258) will be forwarded along with the property to the PMU.